 Lauren Hissrich, in an interview with the Entertainment Weekly dated July

 18, stated that there is no character in this series who can be termed as

 “There isn’t really a villain.
 One of the things we’re enjoying exploring is all the shades of grey in the books.
 The characters you’re rooting for in the beginning may not be the characters you’re rooting for in the end.

-And characters you hate and seem absolutely evil are motivated by something that’s relatable and human and emotional.
+And characters you hate and seem absolutely evil are motivated by something relatable, human, and emotional.
 I found writing it and then watching it afterward that your allegiance switches a lot.
 You constantly try to put yourself in the shoes of characters and think what would you do [in a situation].
-I think you’ll end up having a lot of empathy for characters you didn’t expect to."
+I think you’ll end up having a lot of empathy for characters you didn’t expect to.”

 The episodes of The Witcher TV series speculated as being PG-rated, are supposed to be directed by Alik Sakharov (Game of Thrones), Alex Garcia Lopez (Marvel’s Luke Cage), and Charlotte Brändström (Outlander).

 The Witcher is slated to arrive on Netflix this year.